 Reducing waste in manufacturing

-How to identify the causes of waste in manufacturing and successfully avoid them.
+How to identify the causes of waste in manufacturing and successfully avoid them with mathematical optimization.

 Who doesn’t have one in their kitchen at home – the waste separation bins for compost, paper, plastics and glass so that we can recycle as much waste as possible?
 In order to keep waste at a minimum, many of us try to buy products with little to no packaging.
 We also try to avoid excessive and (often) needless use of our electricity, gas and water.
-This is not just because we strive to be more environmentally conscious but also to save money in the long run, especially in the light of the energy shortages which are looming this winter and the electricity and gas bills we are anticipating with dread.
+This is not just because we strive to be more environmentally conscious but also to save money in the long run, especially in the light of the energy crisis and the high electricity and gas bills.

 For private households, reducing waste is a fairly manageable, small-scale process.
 Yet spare a thought for large companies, particularly in processing and manufacturing industries, where keeping waste at a minimum is no easy feat.
 In this article we take a look at the root causes of waste in manufacturing industries and how businesses can manage and ultimately keep waste at the lowest level possible – and save costs in the long run…